heikkil/.emacs.d/readme.md

          It looks to me that the org-timer thing is broken.
-I can't set a new timer with org-timer-set-timer from an org-buffer any more except with the triple C-u prefix AKA '(64).
+I can't set a new timer with org-timer-set-timer from an org-buffer any more except with the triple universal prefix AKA '(64).

-       [2014-06-27 Fri 11:12] Good news: I could use M-x org-timer-set-timer today and it did the expected thing.
+       [2014-06-27 Fri 11:12] Good news: I could use M-x org-timer-set-timer today and it did the expected thing."
-       "
       (interactive)
       (if (derived-mode-p 'org-mode)
           (let ((saved-org-timer-default-timer org-timer-default-timer)